 First Floor Damage

-The computer and Icom radio were on the first floor and these were both destroyed along with the television, CD player, audio amp and Xbox console.
+The computer and Icom radio was on the first floor and these were both destroyed along with the television, CD player, audio amp and Xbox console.

 Burn marks on the wooden computer desk.